jononovo/Agent-16-250414/README/NODES_SYSTEM_UPDATED.md

 ### Visual Consistency

 - Follow the Simple-AI.dev design pattern for consistent UI
-- Use the Enhanced Default Node pattern for all nodes
+- Use the Default Node pattern for all nodes
 - Maintain consistent handle positioning and labeling
 - Use appropriate icons from Lucide React for node types